CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 ### Code Documentation

-Although the codes have been tried to be documented in general, the codes in important folders such as controllers, models, repositories and services can be documented in more detail as comments.
-In addition, although some of the readme files in the mentioned folders are added, some of them do not have a readme file.
-Attached readme files can also be given in more detail.
+It requires low-level code documentation for the CRDAO code review standards.
+Although the codes are tried to be well documented in general, there is no documentation as a comment line at the class level.
+Documentation should be added as a comment line at the beginning of classes, especially in important classes of important folders such as controllers, models, repositories and services.
+In addition to the code readability, it is also important in the preparation of auto-generated documentation.
+Particular attention should be paid to this issue as it is the fourth and final milestone of the project.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS with Notes
+Code Documented | FAIL

 ### Project Documentation

-Project documents are added in https://github.com/a3mc/Casper-Metrics/tree/master/docs folder.
+Project documents are added in the [docs folder](https://github.com/a3mc/Casper-Metrics/tree/master/e2e/Reports).

-Reviewer observes that project is documented in detail and documents are well structured.
+The reviewer observes that the project is documented in detail and documents are well structured.

 Requirement | Finding
 ------------ | -------------